markszulc/experience-manager-learn.en/help/forms/handling-form-submissions/customize-assign-task-notification.md

 The recommended approach is to create a OSGI component that implements the getUserMetadata method of the [WorkitemUserMetadataService](https://helpx.adobe.com/experience-manager/6-5/forms/javadocs/com/adobe/fd/workspace/service/external/WorkitemUserMetadataService.html#getUserMetadataMap--)

 The following code creates 4 metadata properties(_firstName_,_lastName_,_reason_ and _amountRequested_) and sets its value from the submitted data.
 For example the metadata property _firstName_'s value is set to the value of the element called firstName from the submitted data.
+The following code assumes the adaptive form's submitted data is in xml format.
+Adaptive Forms based on JSON schema or Form Data Model generate data in JSON format.

 ``` java